 Clean slots for #8 screws are a job for the router, not the drill press.
 One bit cuts the slot and a countersink... the other makes a slot with counterbore.
 Use a plunge router to make blind slots."

 "Brass Piloted Bits - Sneaky Smooth"

-Review of MLCS Brass Piloted Router Bits from Workbench Magazine, August 2006 issue.
+Review of MLCS Brass Piloted Router Bits from Workbench Magazine.

 "Bits with metal pilots were around long berfore bearing-guided bits, but you don't see many anymore.
 That's because the spinning pilots would burn the wood.
 MLCS revamped the idea with a brass pilot that runs cooler.
 This small pilot lets you rout into tight spaces and inside corners."

 "The small pilot on this roundover bit sneaks right into the corner of a frame to create a smoother transition."

 "Verdict: A specialty bit, but priced around $20, they're worth a look."

 "Katana® Router Bit - First Experience"

 Review of MLCS Katana® Raised Panel Router Bit with 18° bevel posted on Fine Woodworking "Knots" discussion board, by Matthew Schenker on October 2005.

 "I thought you might like to see this review I posted about a Katana® router bit I just bought.
 Great quality!
 A little while back...some people asked about Katana.
 I said I was buying one and would report back.